vzaccaria/diy/description.md

 ## description

-Diy uses a **top-down** approach where you decompose the construction of each product/target into simpler steps.
+Diy uses a **top-down** approach in which you decompose the construction of each product/target into simpler steps.

-Everything starts with the `generateProject` library function.
-This function generates the makefile by following the steps indicated in the closure passed as parameter.
+Everything begins with the `generateProject` library function.
+This function generates the makefile by following the steps indicated in the closure passed as a parameter.

 ```js
 generateProject(_ => {